Learn more about

 TeamMate Analytics, data analysis for every audit, at

-In this broadcast, Lyndon Remias, city auditor for the City of Virginia Beach, Va., joins host Ron Foster to discuss Emerging Strategies for Performance Auditing and his thoughts on the barriers that internal auditors face in local government.
+In this broadcast, Drummond Kahn, director of audit services, city of Portland, Ore., joins host Tom O’Connor to discuss Emerging Strategies for Performance Auditing and his thoughts on the barriers that internal auditors face in local government.

-Remias shares some of the traits the Virginia Beach audit department has developed to be recognized as a leader in the performance auditing field.
-He also identifies three of the 12 best practices he believes are most important in the field of performance auditing.
+Kahn shares some of the strategies that Portland’s audit department has developed to be recognized as a leader in the performance auditing field.
+Kahn also talks about three of the 12 best practices he believes are most important in the field of performance auditing.

 Establish a clear mandate for performance auditing within the audit charter.